 (g) Amount, nature, and duration of air contaminant emissions;

-(h) Estimated efficiency of air pollution control equipment under present or anticipated operating conditions;
+(h) Estimated efficiency of air pollution control devices under present or anticipated operating conditions;

-(i) Any other information requested by the Department.
+(i) Any other information requested by DEQ.

+(4) In order to obtain registration pursuant to OAR 340-210-0100(2), the following information must be submitted by a registrant:

+(a) Name, address, and nature of business;

+(b) Name of local person responsible for compliance with these rules;

+(c) Name of person authorized to receive requests for data and information;

-(4) In order to obtain registration pursuant to OAR 340-210-0100(2), a registrant must submit the information in section (3)(a), (b), (c), and (i) of this rule and the following: (a) Information demonstrating that the air contaminant source is operating in compliance with all applicable state and federal rules and regulations, as requested by the Department.
+(d) Information demonstrating that the air contaminant source is operating in compliance with all applicable state and federal rules and regulations, as requested by DEQ.

-(b) Information demonstrating that the source is certified through an approved environmental certification program.
+(e) Information demonstrating that the source is certified through an approved environmental certification program.

-(c) A signed statement that the submitted information is true, accurate, and complete.
-This signed statement shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete.
-(5) In order to obtain registration pursuant to OAR 340-210-0100(3), the following must be submitted by a registrant:
+(f) A signed statement that the submitted information is true, accurate, and complete.
+This signed statement must state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete.

+(g) Any other information requested by DEQ.

+(5) In order to obtain registration pursuant to OAR 340-210-0100(3), the following information must be submitted by a registrant:

 (a) Name, address and nature of business or institution;